DariusLukasukas/MindFlow/README.md

 ## Features

+### Local Storage

+MindFlow securely stores your thoughts locally in `localStorage`.
+This means that your writings are saved on your device, providing you with privacy and a seamless writing experience.
+Your thoughts are easily accessible whenever you return to the platform, allowing you to pick up where you left off.

 ### Shortcut Controls

 MindFlow integrates intuitive shortcut controls to provide you with a seamless and efficient writing experience.
 These shortcuts include: